JoonatanAlanampa/Blocks/README.md

 ## Repository structure

 Each folder contains RTL, TB and Makefile to run the tests.
+[Icarus Verilog](https://steveicarus.github.io/iverilog/) is used as the simulation tool.
 Finally the waveforms can be checked using GTKWave.

 Example of `a DUT passing all tests`: